aljebraschool/Filtering-Financial-Regulation-Document-using-Machine-Learning/README.md

 4. **Deployment:**
    - The trained model is served using a FastAPI application.
 Additionally, a Gradio interface is provided for easier interaction with the model for testing purposes.

-## Additional Resources

-For more detailed steps and insights into the model training, please refer to the [Google Colab Notebook](https://colab.research.google.com/drive/1akHZK6wGip3DKjcmkbXnj7BARsf9pU9B?usp=sharing).